 Not true.
 Being married for 10 years does not grant you a common law marriage in Washington.
 Washington State law does not allow for common law marriage.
 In order to seek the rights and benefits of a married couple, partners must enter into a legal marriage that is recognized in by the State.
 Washington State will, however, recognize common-law marriages created in other states.
 (Find out which states allow common law marriages.)

 2. Because my partner and I never married, I have no legal recourse now that we're splitting up.

 Not entirely true.
-Although Washington does not allow for common-law marriages, it does recognize that some long-term committed relationships are deserving of a limited number of the same rights allotted to those who marry.
+Although Washington State does not allow for common-law marriages, it does recognize that some long-term committed relationships are deserving of a limited number of the same rights allotted to those who marry.
 The doctrine of committed intimate relationships recognizes the importance of long-term, committed, intimate relationships sustained between two unmarried people.

 There is no strict definition of what constitutes a committed intimate relationship.
 Instead, the court looks a number of factors in determining the existence of a committed intimate relationship.
 The more marriage-like the relationship, the more likely a court is to consider it a committed intimate relationship.

 3. My partner says that I have no legal rights to our children now that our relationship is over.

 Not entirely true.
 Your parental rights and responsibilities depend upon your status as a parent, not upon the status of your relationship.
 If you are the biological or adoptive parent, you have the same legal rights to your children as their other parent in Washington State.
 If you are not the biological or adoptive parent, you may still have parental rights under the de facto parent doctrine.
 To be a parent under the de facto parent doctrine, you must demonstrate that you meet certain factors.
 If you can do so, then you will have the same rights as a biological or adoptive parent.